alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ---

+## Performance is a moving target
+### But if you aim for it, you stand a greater chance of hitting it

+---

-## Scaling, high availability and redundancy
+## Performance, scaling, high availability and redundancy
 ### All related but separate things

+---

+## Performance:
+### The ability to function quickly

 ---